Too often, development teams are using the wrong agile software testing tools, and find that they must halt deployment for maintenance and debugging.

 Planning a product development schedule which contains only a week or two of downstream testing is very risky.
 This really amounts to little more than a shortcut validation.

 Teams that operate like this are merely hoping that their service-level agreements will be met.
 This approach to quality assurance leaves no time for corrective action when the team inevitably discovers issues that need resolution.

 There is a better way.
 Testing can be done earlier, and continue throughout the entire lifecycle.
 Developers can write their code so that passing QA tests is a critical priority.
 System administrators can work to provision servers with plenty of capacity.
 Product architects can design for scalability and performance.

-When team leaders work preemptively to shape development and testing efforts, it is truly possible to achieve a high degree of automation.
+When team leaders work preemptively to shape development and testing efforts, it is possible to achieve a high degree of automation.
 When testing has been underway all along the development pipeline, pre-production testing can become pre-production validation.
-For many teams, however, there are so many volatilities that it is impossible to ever achieve these goals.
 Until a team reaches the point of QA predictability, its leaders need to allow more flexibility in the schedule.
 In particular, the schedule must accommodate the resolution of the inevitable problems that will arise.

 Inadequate test setup

 Improper testing configuration is perhaps the most insidious problem.
 Allowing plenty of time for testing will do little good if QA is testing the wrong things.

 Poor test setup can manifest itself in a variety of ways.
 Consider, for example, a tester who invests significant effort to ensure that a function operates very fast—even though this function is rarely used.
 If little testing occurs on other frequently-used functions, then this is a serious misappropriation of testing effort.